 Via breast milk

-Transmission rates can be reduced dramatically by treating HIV-positive mothers with antiretroviral drugs while they are pregnant, in labor, and breastfeeding.
+Transmission rates can be reduced significantly by treating mothers with HIV infection with antiretroviral drugs while they are pregnant, in labor, and breastfeeding.

 Cesarean delivery and treatment of the infant for several weeks after birth also reduce the risk.

-Because many HIV-positive pregnant women are treated or take prophylactic drugs, the incidence of AIDS in children is decreasing in many countries (see Human Immunodeficiency Virus (HIV) Infection in Infants and Children Human Immunodeficiency Virus (HIV) Infection in Infants and Children Human immunodeficiency virus (HIV) infection is caused by the retrovirus HIV-1 (and less commonly by the related retrovirus HIV-2).
+Because many women with HIV infection and their infants are treated or take prophylactic antiretroviral medications during pregnancy, the incidence of AIDS in children is decreasing in many countries (see Human Immunodeficiency Virus (HIV) Infection in Infants and Children Human Immunodeficiency Virus (HIV) Infection in Infants and Children Human immunodeficiency virus (HIV) infection is caused by the retrovirus HIV-1 (and less commonly by the related retrovirus HIV-2).
 Infection leads to progressive immunologic deterioration and... read more ).

 Transfusion- and transplant-related transmission

 Screening of blood donors with tests for both antibody to HIV and HIV RNA has minimized risk of transmission via transfusion.
-Current risk of transmitting HIV via blood transfusion is probably < 1/2,000,000 per unit transfused in the United States.
-However, in many developing countries, where blood and blood products are not screened for HIV, the risk of transfusion-transmitted HIV infection remains high.
+Current risk of transmitting HIV via blood transfusion is estimated to be < 1/2,000,000 per unit transfused in the United States.
+However, in many high HIV burden countries, where blood and blood products are not screened for HIV, the risk of transfusion-transmitted HIV infection remains high.

 Rarely, HIV has been transmitted via transplantation of organs from HIV-seropositive donors.
 Infection has developed in recipients of kidney, liver, heart, pancreas, bone, and skin—all of which contain blood—but screening for HIV greatly reduces risk of transmission.
 HIV transmission is even more unlikely from transplantation of cornea, ethanol-treated and lyophilized bone, fresh-frozen bone without marrow, lyophilized tendon or fascia, or lyophilized and irradiated dura mater.